-Sinbad of the Sea or Sinbad the Sailor is one of the earliest of these.
-Of course, he was not a real person but a fictional character in the queen of Spain and he and his men left the port of Palos in August, 1492.
+Christopher Columbus By the 16th century, Europeans were already travelling east to trade with the Indies, as the islands of Indonesia were known then.
+Columbus, a merchant and trader, was sure it was possible to sail west to the Indies across the vast Atlantic Ocean.
+He got money for his voyage from the queen of Spain and he and his men left the port of Palos in August, 1492.
 He reached land 70 days later and claimed the land for Spain.
 He had discovered a new continent - America.
 However, Columbus thought he had arrived in the Indies, so he called the native people 'the Indians'.